Spironolactone: Heart failure

-According to a systematic review, in heart failure with preserved ejection fraction, treatment with spironolactone did not improve patient outcomes.
-This is based on the TOPCAT Trial examining this issue, which found that of those treated with placebo had a 20.4% incidence of negative outcome vs 18.6% incidence of negative outcome with spironolactone.
-However, because the p-value of the study was 0.14, and the unadjusted hazard ratio was 0.89 with a 95% confidence interval of 0.77 to 1.04, it is determined the finding had no statistical significance.
-Hence the finding that patient outcomes are not improved with use of spironolactone.
-When blood samples from 366 participants in the TOPCAT study were analyzed for presence of canrenone (an active metabolite of spironolactone), 30% of blood samples from Russia lacked detectable residues of canrenone.
-This led to the conclusion that the TOPCAT trial results in Russia do not reflect actual clinical experience with spironolactone in patients with preserved ejection fraction.
-The TOPCAT study results are now considered to have been invalidated.
-The study's prime investigator and other prominent research cardiologists are now advising physicians treating heart failure with preserved ejection fraction to consider prescribing spironolactone pending outcome of two multicenter trials of newer medications.
+Spironolactone improves left ventricular diastolic function in patients with heart failure with preserved ejection fraction, but it has no effect on mortality and hospitalization.

 Due to its antiandrogenic properties, spironolactone can cause effects associated with low androgen levels and hypogonadism in males.
 For this reason, men are typically not prescribed spironolactone for any longer than a short period of time, e.g., for an acute exacerbation of heart failure.
-A newer medication, eplerenone, has been approved by the U.S. Food and Drug Administration for the treatment of heart failure, and lacks the antiandrogenic effects of spironolactone.
+A newer medication, eplerenone, has been approved by the US Food and Drug Administration (FDA) for the treatment of heart failure, and lacks the antiandrogenic effects of spironolactone.
 As such, it is far more suitable for men for whom long-term medication is being chosen.
-However, eplerenone may not be as effective as spironolactone or the related medication canrenone in reducing mortality from heart failure.

-The clinical benefits of spironolactone as a diuretic are typically not seen until 2–3 days after dosing begins.
-Likewise, the maximal antihypertensive effect may not be seen for 2–3 weeks.

-Unlike with some other diuretics, potassium supplementation should not be administered while taking spironolactone, as this may cause dangerous elevations in serum potassium levels resulting in hyperkalemia and potentially deadly abnormal heart rhythms.
+While mineralocorticoid receptor antagonist (MRA) as a class (including spironolactone, eplerenone, and canrenone) is likely to be beneficial in heart-failure patients, the precise comparative magnitude of effect on mortality between spironolactone and eplerenone remains subject to some clinical uncertainty, with limited comparative data available for canrenone.

 High blood pressure

-About 1 in 100 people with hypertension have elevated levels of aldosterone; in these people, the antihypertensive effect of spironolactone may exceed that of complex combined regimens of other antihypertensives since it targets the primary cause of the elevated blood pressure.
+About one in 100 people with hypertension have elevated levels of aldosterone; in these people, the antihypertensive effect of spironolactone may exceed that of complex combined regimens of other antihypertensives since it targets the primary cause of the elevated blood pressure.
 However, a Cochrane review found adverse effects at high doses and little effect on blood pressure at low doses in the majority of people with high blood pressure.
 There is no evidence of person-oriented outcome at any dose in this group.